cyberomin/cyberomin.github.io/_posts/2016-03-19-dear-young-person.markdown

 You see, I’m not perfect, far from it but I strive daily to be a better person; life, work, relationship, etc. Like you, I’m still learning a lot and I’m at 0.0000000001% out of the 100% that I need to know.
 The road is long and winding and truthfully,  I don’t even see a destination.
 Like it’s been said, my reward is in the journey itself.

 Dear young person, you’re awesome and I love so many things about you, I do, trust me.
 My only gripe with you is the way you write…yes, your writing.
-You see, in the quest to follow the trend, to fit in and avoid the risk of being label a <em>jew man</em> you have thrown away and paid little attention to one of the most basic and fundamental means of communication — writing — and it bothers me that you don’t see anything wrong in it.
+You see, in the quest to follow the trend, to fit in and avoid the risk of being labeled a <em>not hip enough</em> you have thrown away and paid little attention to one of the most basic and fundamental means of communication — writing — and it bothers me that you don’t see anything wrong in it.
 I've got news for you, everything is wrong in the way you write.
 EVERYTHING.

 > They don't want you to write well.
 But you know writing well is a major key.